-The Jean Iron Ore Project, owned a 100% by AsiaBaseMetals Inc, located within the Thunder Bay Mining District in the northwestern part of the province of Ontario, Canada (approximately 65 kilometers to the southwest of the city of Thunder Bay & approximately 2 kilometers north of Whitefish Lake on Highway 588) encompasses approximately 1,584 hectares (15 mineral claims consisting of 99 units).
+The Jean Iron Ore Project, owned a 100% by AsiaBaseMetals Inc, located within the Thunder Bay Mining District in the northwestern part of the province of Ontario, Canada (approximately 65 kilometers to the southwest of the city of Thunder Bay & approximately 2 kilometers north of Whitefish Lake on Highway 588) encompasses approximately 1,760 hectares (89 mineral claims).
 A diamond drilling program, undertaken in 2012 by a previous owner, which included eight vertical NQ-size drill holes totaling 492.88m bounding 3km by 0.5km area verified the known surface geology with additional detailed stratigraphic information.
 All eight holes intersected iron bearing Lower Taconite Member, whereas two complete Lower Taconite Member vertical intersections were delineated in 2 holes.
 The average true thickness was estimated to be 57.06m.
 In 2015, the Company completed a surface sampling, trenching and channel sampling program on the Property.

 Weighted Assay: Lower Taconite Member -May-June 2012 Drilling Program

 |DDH No.||Length (m)||Fe%||Mn%||SiO2%||P2O5%|

 - Lower Taconite Member of Lower Gunflint Formation is the main and most economically-interested iron formation member within the property and was intersected in all eight holes.
 Two holes completely intersected Lower Taconite Member and true thickness was estimated to be 57.06m.